zcorleissen/documentation/source/api_v2_mongodb_resources.rst

        ]
    }

-Create a database and user on the specified instance.
+Create a database and user on the specified instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash